-In the vast and intricate world of plant care, the future is blossoming with incredible potential - and a large amount of that potential is being fueled by artificial intelligence (AI).
+In the vast and intricate world of plant care, the future is blossoming with incredible potential - and a large portion of that potential is being fueled by advancements in artificial intelligence (AI) and Machine Learning (ML).

 The Challenge of Information Overload